kiss-the-rain-that-ends-the-day/hello-world/README.md

 # hello-world
-Just honouring the tradition
+Just honouring the tradition.
-I tried /actually/ kissing the rain once and almost drowned
+I tried /actually/ kissing the rain once and almost drowned.